KICKS: Kids Investing in Communities through Kindness and Service.

 PAGE NUMBERS OF APPLICABLE FEE SCHEDULE:_________________________

-I agree to pay the amount listed for services described when services are initiated.
+I agree to pay the amount listed for services described when services are initiated, except for partial service clients who will pay for all desired fees upfront.

 I understand that it is not possible to move forward in the process until all fees are paid in full.